 I really enjoyed C990 Life Sciences because it gave me lots of experience about university life and living away from home for the first time.
 I got to know the lecturers very well because we had such a small class.
 The tasks we did and the skills I gained in C990 gave me an advantage in Year 1 because I had become familiar with the way reports were structured, and how lab practicals and exams were run.
 I feel that I am focusing better because I previously did the C990 foundation year.
 Now I don't worry about missing home because I have already settled into university life.
 My work is benefiting so much because I did the C990 course!
 Helen Louise Hayes

-Entry Requirements: Available to candidates without GCE A Level or equivalent qualifications who have suitable background education, experience and motivation.
+A Levels Available to candidates without formal qualifications who have suitable background education, experience and motivation.

 The University welcomes applications from students studying the Access to Higher Education Diploma.
 Our inclusive admissions policy values breadth as well as depth of study.
 Applicants are selected on their own individual merits, and offers can vary.
 If you are studying a qualification not listed on this page, please get in touch with the Undergraduate Admissions Office for further advice.
 Details about the country-specific qualifications the University accepts can be found on our country-specific pages.
 For further information, contact email@example.com